25prabhu10/notes/docs/Concepts/Linux.md

 ### Remove Linux From Dual Boot

-Here are two methods to remove the OS.
+Here are two methods to remove the OS

 #### Method 1

-1. Boot into _Windows 10_.
+1. Boot into _Windows 10_
 2. Go to **Disk Management**.
-3. Delete the drive(s) containing the _Linux OS_.
+3. Delete the drive(s) containing the _Linux OS_
 4. Delete the **Free Partition**.
 5. Then rebuild **`mbr`**.